 No more wires

-Wireless headphones are a great option because you don’t have to worry about pulling the cords accidentally.
+With wireless headphones, you don’t have to worry about accidentally pulling the lines.

 It’s not necessary to deal with knotted wire mess again, at least for headphones.
 You won’t have to spend a lot of money on replacement cables if your headphone wires become damaged.

 Since their inception, wireless headphones have advanced a lot.
 There are still some aspects that can be improved.
-Here are some downsides to wireless headphones.
+Here are some downsides to wireless headphone.